-Appreciation: I can see that you put in a lot of effort while making this model.
+Appreciation: You put in a lot of effort while making this model!
 It is so well detailed and proportionate!
 Praise: Your model is the most amazing I have ever seen.

 Appreciation is different from praise.
 Appreciation is specific, authentic and the student finds it genuine.
-The adolescent learns to look inwards for self-worth rather than seek external rewards to feel good about who they are, their skills and behaviour.
+The child learns to look inwards for self-worth rather than seek external rewards to feel good about who they are, their skills and behaviour.

 Praise is often an exaggeration.
-Adolescents may feel that it is not true or that they do not deserve the praise.
+The adolescent may feel that it is not true or that they do not deserve the praise.
 Praise is often generalised (How wonderful!
 It's great!
-It's the best!) and talks of no specific skill or behaviour that the adolescent can repeat.
+It's the best) and talks of no specific skill or behaviour that the adolescent can repeat.